8 June 2021

 Digital Art and Virtual Reality

 Digital art has become the ideal space for criticism and resistance, where artists create networks within the guild.
 At the same time, creators are increasingly intertwined with consumers.
 They get to consolidate spontaneous movements, sustained many times through self-management and barter as alternatives to fiat money, which comes to represent the establishment.
 This technology that favors information and knowledge, freedom of communication, is a tool that in the hands of digital artists is a powerful instrument.
 Furthermore, it highlights its attribute of being autobiographical, as it leaves traces of the entire creative and dissemination process.

 Unlike what happened in the 1990s, the digital space is not only a place of experimentation, where the art that emerged from this medium later had to be legitimized in physical institutions.
 The network is a generator and validator, our reality has expanded into two parallel and simultaneous universes: the tangible world and the virtual world.
-Between both establish relationships, alliances and positioning strategies, while virtual reality allows globalization at a speed unattainable by physical reality.
+Between both establish relationships, alliances, and positioning strategies, while virtual reality allows globalization at a speed unattainable by physical reality.
 Precisely, this quality allows virtual reality to take the lead in the race for assimilation by the public.
 However, they are not rivals.
-Digital art, the internet, do not intend to establish themselves as unique and exclusive, but rather they come to add and enrich the sensory experience that is artistic creation.
+Digital art, the internet, does not intend to establish itself as unique and exclusive, but rather they come to add and enrich the sensory experience that is artistic creation.